uhaciogullari/MemoryCacheT/README.md

 ## License

 MemoryCacheT is licensed under [MIT License](http://opensource.org/licenses/MIT "Read more about the MIT license form").
-Refer to license.txt for more information.
+Refer to license file for more information.